Abodi-Massarwa/gnss-analysis/README.md

 ---

-This README provides clear instructions on how to install dependencies and run the Jupyter notebook, ensuring the project is portable across different systems.
+This README now includes a clear example of how to set the file paths within the `main` function, making it more helpful for users to configure and run the notebook on different systems.